Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Additional Experiments

+\paragraph{Sparsification on Synthetic Graphs.} We further utilize GenCAT \cite{maekawa2022,MAEKAWA2023102195} to generate synthetic graphs with randomized connections and features by varying its parameters.
+GenCAT$(\alpha, \sigma)$ is the state-of-the-art graph generation approach that allows for configuring the edge connections and node attributes synthesis by specifying their distributions, where $\alpha$ is the coefficient of edge power law distribution $P(d) = d^{-\alpha}$, and $\sigma$ is the deviation of attribute Gaussian distribution $p[v] \sim N(0,\sigma^2)$, both sharing the definitions in our paper.
+The remaining inputs of GenCAT, including label distribution and attribute-label correlation, are set by mimicking the statistics from cora.
+We utilize two groups of $\alpha$ and $\sigma$ values to generate 4 graphs with different edge and attribute distributions and evaluate \mname{}.

+Then, we evaluate the relationship between the edge threshold $\delta_a$ and the edge sparsity $\eta_a$ following the settings of \cref{fig:thr}.
+The results are available in \cref{fig:gencat}.
+As an overview, the pattern is similar to the one in \cref{fig:thr}, while the constants are effectively affected by the changes of edge and feature distribution in the GenCAT graph.
+For $\delta_a$ not too close to $0$, the relation with $\eta_a$ largely follows \cref{thm:sp_dec}.

-\noindentparagraph{Network and Propagation Layer $L$.} Since \mname{} adopts layer-dependent graphs with incremental sparsity for GNN propagation, we additionally evaluate its performance on models with varying layers. \cref{fig:lay_hop} is the result of iteratively applying \mname{} edge sparsification to SGC with different propagation depths.
+\paragraph{Propagation and Network Layer $L$.} Since \mname{} adopts layer-dependent graphs, we additionally evaluate its performance on models with varying layers. \cref{fig:lay_hop} is the result of iteratively applying \mname{} edge sparsification to SGC with different propagation depths.
 The backbone model without pruning $\delta_a=0$ typically suffers from the over-smoothing issue under large hop numbers.
-On the contrary, as elaborated in \cref{ssec:spar_dec}, \mname{} is powerful for identifying and eliminating unimportant propagations, especially for larger hops, and thereby prevents information loss.
+On the contrary, as elaborated in \cref{ssec:method_dec}, \mname{} is powerful for identifying and eliminating unimportant propagations, especially for larger hops, and thereby prevents information loss.
 With respect to architectural compression \cref{fig:lay_lay}, it is noticeable that \mname{} promotes model performance and average weight sparsity at the same time for deeper layers, effectively reducing network redundancy.